Language selection

 Theme build knowledge

-Planned Activity – Increase Internal Accessibility Subject Matter Expertise.
+Planned activity for barrier – Increase Internal Accessibility Subject Matter Expertise.
 Conduct an internal review of FINTRAC's built environment to gain a greater understanding, and to identify where accessibility gaps may exist.
 Engage ENPD members throughout the review process.

 Accomplishments in 2023: